Listed below are the details of the projects funded under

 Training in Design of Research Methods for Reproducibility and RigorPrincipal Investigator: Robert Sekuler, Ph.D., Brandeis UniversityThis project will develop three minicourses and a symposium that teach students to work with real research data and to design research methods for reproducibility and rigor.
 The minicourses include statistical errors beyond p-values: back-tracking on phacking; a bioinformatics module (bioinformatic analysis of gene expression); and a computational module (bayesian methods for analysis of protein evolution).
 The impact of minicourses will be evaluated at a symposium hosted by the applicant's institution by surveying students on pre- and post-course for their perceived skill levels in particular areas using a survey to be developed by the three training grant leaders, the instructors and minicourses coordinator.
 Accomplishments:

-Accomplishments: The objective is to create a new curriculum in teaching rigor and reproducibility in science, pilot it, and make results available to all training grants on campus.
+design sustainable, scalable training in experimental rigor and reproducibility for first year grant students.
+The plan is to create 5 to 7 weeks of in-depth training covering the strategies, resources and best practices necessary to design meaningful experiments that lead to consistent reproducible results.
+The activities include experimental design, data collection and recording, and data analysis.
+The plan includes a strategy to maintain the curriculum over time as a resource for the entire UC Berkeley campus.Accomplishments: The objective is to create a new curriculum in teaching rigor and reproducibility in science, pilot it, and make results available to all training grants on campus.
 In conjunction with several of the training grant PIs as well as administrative personnel, the decision was made to extend MCB293C from 5 weeks to 10 weeks in order to introduce the additional 5 weeks on rigor and reproducibility topics.
 Seventy-six students from 4 training grants enrolled in the class, 54 students enrolled for two units.
 Students registered for the new curriculum represent six different departments.
 Students attending lectures 6-10 in addition to lectures and discussion sections 1-5, earn 2 credits and fulfill not only their RCR requirement but receive additional training for rigor and reproducibility.
 New course topics being addressed include: The Reproducibility Crisis, Experimental Design, Data Sharing, Meta data, Statistical Analysis, Image Analysis and Presentation, Project Lifecycle, The Open-Science Ecosystem, Storing Larger Datasets, Effective Data Analysis, Structuring Data, Management of Analysis Workflow, Data Visualization and Resources On Berkeley's Campus.
 Now that instruction has begun, student evaluations are being collected regularly during the course, by topic section, in order to obtain feedback.
 All lectures are being recorded via "Course Capture" and posted along with lecture slides on a webportal available to students and participating faculty.
 Before starting the new materials in session 6-10, students were polled on-line for their level of understanding as well as desire to learn more about specific proposed topics.
 Once instruction is complete, student polling information, student evaluations, recorded lectures, slide decks, and instructor evaluations will be made available to the advisory board.
 All materials, including the advisory board's recommendations will be used to improve the curriculum, format, and materials for the course.
 All training grant PIs at Berkeley have been invited to participate as an advisory board member in the final evaluation process.

 This page last reviewed on